SuperOfficeDocs/superoffice-docs/docs/documents/ribbons/index.md

 ## Architecture and technology

-The product is developed as four different COM add-ins, one for each office product (Outlook, Word, Excel and Power Point).
+The product is developed as four different COM add-ins, one for each office product (Outlook, Word, Excel, and Power Point).
 We have used Visual Studio tools for Office to develop these add-ins.
 This means that the result is compiled managed code deployed on each client computer.
-There are no macros, document tags etc. involved that may risk the robustness of the solution.
-Ribbons use the same language as your Office installation, unlike the Outlook Mail Link who use the same language as SuperOffice.
+There are no macros, document tags, and such. involved that may risk the robustness of the solution.
+Ribbons use the same language as your Office installation, unlike the Outlook Mail Link who uses the same language as SuperOffice.